adewunmiadj19/HR-DASHBOARD/README.md

 -	What is the total count of employee?
 -	Identify the rate of employee due for promotion compared to the rate of employee to be retrenched
--	Extract the names of employee due for promotion that accidentally have their names on retrenchment list so as to be compensated.
+-	Extract the names of employee due for promotion that coincidentally have their names on retrenchment list so as to be compensated.
 -	What is the highest rate of retrenchment and promotion by department?

 ## Skills Demonstrated